Nikitas-io/MyReads_Project/README.md

 ## Project Overview

-This is my version of the **MyReads Project** project.
-I made use of React to create the bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+In this project, I made use of React to create the bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+The purpose of the project is to demonstrate the understanding of the basic structure and operation of a React-based app.

 ## Run the app